South Africa sits high on the bucket list of most adventurous travelers.

-Most tourists head straight to Cape Town when arriving in the country, chasing the city’s incredible sunsets, refreshing ocean, and stunning mountains.
-While I am arguably Cape Towns’ biggest fan, there are so many other places worth exploring in South Africa.
+Most tourists head straight to Cape Town, chasing the city’s vibrant sunsets, bright-white beaches, world-class food scene, and begging-to-be-hiked mountains.
+While I’m arguably Cape Town’s biggest fan, there’s so many other places worth exploring in South Africa.

 As one of the most contemporary cities on the continent, Cape Town often surprises many tourists with its ‘Europeanized’ atmosphere.
 Likely the result of years of international tourists visiting the city, Cape Town is one of the safer and most aesthetically attractive cities in South Africa.

 On the other hand, South Africa’s biggest city, Johannesburg, has a much more African ambiance.
 This incredible metropolis lies a short drive from Pretoria, one of South Africa’s three capital cities.
-You heard me; South Africa has three capital cities; Cape Town, the legislative and tourism capital; Pretoria, the executive capital; and Bloemfontein, the judicial capital.
+Yep, South Africa has three capital cities!
+You’ve got Cape Town, the legislative and tourism capital; Pretoria, the executive capital; and Bloemfontein, the judicial capital.

 The country is nothing short of a melting pot of natural wonder.
 As a Cape Town local born and raised in this spectacular country, I should know.